New Jersey Wrongful Death Attorney

 - A duty of care was owed to the decedent by the defendant.

-- The defendant was negligent in breaching the duty of care (i.e. a motorist who drives under the influence breaches the duty of care they owe others on the road).
+- The defendant was negligent in breaching the duty of care .

-- The defendant’s negligence was more likely than notthe cause of the accident and death.
+- The defendant’s negligence was more likely than not the cause of death.

 - The decedent and your family suffered damages as a result.

 Wrongful death lawsuits in New Jersey are subject to a statute of limitations – a legal deadline by which claims must be filed.
 If a statute of limitations expires, no claim for compensation can be brought.